In multiples of 6 we count sixes, that is, groups of 6.

 12 x 6 = 72

-Practice 6 Times Table in order
+Practice 6 Times Table Quiz in Order

 Solve the exercises.
 Then, click ‘Check’ to see how well you did!